Commission for Social Ministry, Justice, Peace and Integrity of Creation (SM-JPIC)

 The Synod of Bishops on Justice in the World declares that “action on behalf of justice and the participation in the transformation of the world fully appear to us as a constitutive dimension of the preaching of the Gospel ” (1971, n.6).
 Hence, evangelization and mission without the perspectives of the values of Justice, Peace and the Integration of Creation cannot be called authentic.

-Thus, the Commission for Social Pastoral, Justice, Peace and the Integration of Creation (SP JPIC), as part of the General Secretariat for Evangelization and as this Secretariat responds to the tasks received from the General Government, promotes and encourages actions, at the level of the whole Congregation, in the fields of: human mobility, justice and peace, volunteering, integration of creation, inter-religious dialogue and prison ministry.
+Thus, the Commission for Social Ministry, Justice, Peace and the Integration of Creation (SM-JPIC), as part of the General Secretariat for Evangelization and as this Secretariat responds to the tasks received from the General Government, promotes and encourages actions, at the level of the whole Congregation, in the fields of: human mobility, justice and peace, volunteering, integration of creation, inter-religious dialogue and prison ministry.

 Other functions of the Commission for Social Pastoral, Justice, Peace and the Integration of Creation are: